During those thirteen years in Paris we of course went to see many operas, concerts and theater productions.

 Summertime / And the livin’ is easy / Fish are jumpin’ / And the cotton is high / Your pa is rich / And your ma is good-lookin’ / So hush little baby / Do-on’t you cry-y .
 (George and Ira Gerswin — Summertime — Harolyn Blackwell) — Wonderful.
 Clara’s husband, Jake, sings his child a lullaby of his own — “A woman is a sometime thing”.

 The story is a combination of a love story and a stark drug drama.
-Sportin’ Life is a drug dealer and he is trying hard to get Bess away from Crown, her ‘man.
-Porgy is a crippled man and at the beginning he sings about himself os being doomed to a lonely life.
-But he senses that Bess has feelings for him and the story develops.
+Sportin’ Life is a drug dealer and he is trying hard to get Bess away from Crown, her “man”.
+Porgy is a crippled man and at the beginning he sings about himself as being doomed to a lonely life.
+But he senses that Bess has feelings for him and the story evolves.
 You were almost moved to tears when Porgy and Bess were singing Bess you is my woman now.
-(From Trevor Nunn’s 1993 theatrical revival of the Gerswins’ Porgy and Bess)?
 Bess is responding very warmly.
 She never had any love for either Crown who abused her or for Sportin’ Life.The final scene is unclear, as it should be, but it leaves you with hope for a good ending.

 Bess does not want to have anything to do with Sportin’ Life and his drugs any more.
 However, Sportin’Life is a clever drug dealer and he knows how to win over unwilling persons.
 He sneaks up to Bess’s door and puts a little package of dope in front of the door.

 We saw the Alvin Ailey Dance Theater with the striking dancer and actress, Judith Jameson.
 This time we were with John’s sister Marjie, and it was in June 1975 at the enormous hall, le Palais des Sports, also called le Dôme de Paris, close to la Porte de Versailles.
-The dancers were doing a ballet to the music of Carmina burana, Carl Orff’s wonderful musical composition based on sundry texts from the centuries before what we call the MIddle Ages.
+The dancers also did a ballet to the music of Carmina burana, Carl Orff’s rousing musical composition based on sundry texts in low German and Vulgar Latin from the centuries before what we call the MIddle Ages.

 Now over to some of the great number of more classic operas we saw in Paris.
-Apart from all the Verdi, Puccini and Mozart, one that I remember well is “Tales of Hoffman” (Conbte d’Hoffman) by Jacques Offenbach — in 1974..
+Apart from all the Mozart, Verdi, Puccini and Strauss, one that I remember well is “Tales of Hoffman” (Les Comptes d’Hoffman) by Jacques Offenbach, in 1974.
 Arne was with us that time and it might well have been the time he had traveled to Paris with one old shoe and one new one.
 We dressed up to go to the opera in those days; for me usually a long skirt and a nice blouse.

-We also see a Richard Strauss opera “Salomé” and, even tough I find his operas a bit difficult to take (unless it is “Der Rosenkavalier”).
-I liked “Salomé”, a very dramatic and gripping story and opera, even though pretty horrible as is the case in lots of classic operas.
+We also saw a Richard Strauss opera “Salomé” and, even tough I find his operas a bit difficult to take (unless it is “Der Rosenkavalier”), I liked “Salomé”, a very dramatic and gripping story and opera, even though pretty horrible, as is the case in lots of classic operas.
 Anja Silja, the great German soprano, was a wonderful Salomé.

-We heard Placido Domingo, who is usually considered to be one of the foremost tenors of our time, We like him possibly better even than Luciano Pavarotti.
-We heard him in Puccini’s “Tosca” singing Mario Cavaradorossi in this murderous tragedy and in Verdi’s “Il Trovatore” singing Manrico, this most confusing and frightful story about revenge and death.
+We heard Placido Domingo, who is usually considered to be one of the foremost tenors of our time.
+We like him possibly even better than Luciano Pavarotti.
+We also heard Placido Domingo in Puccini’s “Tosca” singing Mario Cavaradorossi in this murderous tragedy and in Verdi’s “Il Trovatore” singing Manrico, a most confusing and frightful story about revenge and death.

 I have already in Chapter 24 talked about the production of “Le Nozze di Figaro” at l’Opéra de Paris in 1974, and I will just add a few things here.
 Teresa Berganza, the Spanish mezzo-soprano, for me, is magic.
 I am so much in love with her voice that I just soar when I hear her sing a special aria from Rossini’s “La Cenerentola”, “Una volta c’era un re”.
 (Cinderella — Once there was a king) The rest of that opera is not one of my favorites.
 Here she is as Cherubino singing one of the most famous arias from “Figaro”.
-Cherubino is in love with the countess (he/she thinks) –.
-“Voi Che Sapete, from Mozart Marriage of Figaro, by Teresa Berganza” in concert in 2008, Orchestre national de la RTF, Eugen Jochum (conductor).(Voi che sapete che cosa e l’amor – Vous qui savez ce qu’est l’amour).
+Cherubino is in love with the countess, but he has to go away to the army and, sadly, he sings “Voi che sapete que cosa é l’amor“.
 It was an absolute dream hearing her and I went wild with ecstasy, as I believe did half of the audience.
 I was standing up applauding until the palms of my hands were actually getting sore.
 The entire audience was standing up, and the applause seemed to never want to stop.
 It is not for nothing called “a standing ovation”

 In June 1981 we saw “Turandot” by Giacomo Puccini with Montserrat Caballé at the Paris Opera.
 First I want to tell you about a little episode concerning Montserrat Caballé.
-My sister Gun was on a transatlantic flight sitting next to a couple who were real opera lovers.
-They brought up the subject of Montserrat Caballé, saying that she weighed 200 pounds, but it was 200 pounds of pure gold.
+My sister Gun was on a transatlantic flight sitting next to a couple who were clearly opera lovers.
+They brought up the subject of Montserrat Caballé, who was a favorite soprano of theirs, saying that she weighed 200 pounds, but it was every pound in pure gold.

 So here I got my chance to hear Montserrat Caballé.
 She pretty much held up to my expectations.
 It is just that I am not really a high soprano lover and sometimes she got to be a bit too much for me.
 I love Puccini, but I found this opera a bit too grandiose, too Wagnerian almost.
 Puccini’s soprano arias often get to be very demanding, and — Was I wrong? or did Caballé sometimes not quite come up to par?
 This is, we must know, one of Birgit Nilsson’s most famous roles 13 So no wonder if I sensed Caballé being slightly insecure on her first appearance.
 She soon found her footing though and I thought she got through the opera with bravura.
-John and I do agree, however, that Joan Sutherland in our own recording beats Caballé on the high notes.
+John and I do agree, however, that Birgit Nilsson or Joan Sutherland in our own recordings beat Caballé on the high notes.
+As for Birgit Nilsson, my fellos country woman, I am just not really into the kind of grandiose Wagnerian arias she excels in.

-I am reminded of a comment by Arne when I say “too grandiose”.
-I said once to Arne, who, like John, is a Wagner lover.
-“Don’t you think Wagner is sometimes a bit pompous? ” Arne thought it over and came back with “No, I would rather say that perhaps he is not pompous enough.”
+I am reminded of a comment by Arne when I say “grandiose”.
+I said once to Arne, who, like John, is a Wagner lover, “Don’t you think Wagner is sometimes a bit pompous? ” Arne thought it over and came back with “No, I would rather say that perhaps he is not pompous enough.”
 Typical Arne come-back.

 However that may be, the cruel Chinese princess Turandot finally gets her prince Calaf, sung by Giuseppe Giacomini.
 This tenor was also a first for me.
 He was very good, even though I sometimes felt that there was too much vibrato in his voice.